Hickman v Kent or Romney Marsh Sheep-Breeders' Association

 Hickman v Kent or Romney Marsh Sheep-Breeders’ Association [1915] 1 Ch 881 is a UK company law case, concerning the proper interpretation of a company's articles, and whether a company member could be bound by its terms.

 Facts

-Article 49 said disputes between the association and a member should go to arbitration, before court.
-Mr Hickman complained about refusal to register his sheep in the published flock book and was under threat of being expelled.
-He started proceedings in the High Court and the association sought an injunction.
+The conflict arose when Hickman complained about the association's refusal to register his sheep in its official flock book, after which he was threatened with expulsion.
+Article 49 of the association's articles of incorporation stipulated that any disputes between the association and its members must be referred to arbitration.
+Hickman chose to bypass arbitration and initiated a legal action against the association in the High Court claiming multiple irregularities, including the refusal to register his sheep and the threat of expulsion.
+In response, the association sought an injunction, insisting that the matter be handled according to the arbitration clause.

 Judgment

 Astbury J held that the articles prevented Mr Hickman: there was a contract.
 He was bound.
 The predecessor to the Companies Act 2006 section 33 creates a contract, which affects members in their capacity as members, though not in a special or personal capacity (e.g. as director).
 As a member, Mr Hickman was bound to comply with the company procedure for arbitrating disputes and could not resort to court.